-To demonstrate the effect of node degree on isolation probability in irregular graphs, we examine three systems with 1000 nodes: 1) Chord with a random distribution of outdegree, which is a consequence of imbalance in zone sizes; 2) a G(n, p) graph with binomial degree for p = 0.5; and 3) a heavy-tailed graph with Pareto degree for $\alpha = 2.5$ and $\beta = 15$.
-We selected these parameters so that each of the graphs had a mean degree $E[k_i]$ equal to 10.
-The distribution of degree in these graphs is shown in Figure 10(a).
+To demonstrate the effect of node degree on isolation probability in irregular graphs, we examine three systems with 1,000 nodes: 1) Chord with a random distribution of out-degree, which is a consequence of imbalance in zone sizes; 2) a G(n, p) graph with binomial degree for p = 0.5; and 3) a heavy-tailed graph with Pareto degree for $\alpha = 2.5$ and $\beta = 15$.
+We selected these parameters so that each of the graphs had mean degree $E[k_i]$ equal to 10.
+The distribution of degree in these graphs is shown in Fig. 11(a).
 Notice that Chord has the lowest variance and its probability mass concentration around the mean is the best of the three systems.
 The binomial case is slightly worse, while the heavy-tailed graph is the worst.
 According to Theorem 5, all of these systems should have larger isolation probabilities than those of 10-regular graphs and should exhibit performance inverse proportional to the variance of their degree.

-Simulation results of π are shown in Figure 10(b) for Pareto lifetimes with $\alpha = 3$ and $E[L_i] = 0.5$ hours (search times are constant).
+Simulation results of π are shown in Fig. 11(b) for Pareto lifetimes with $\alpha = 3$ and $E[L_i] = 0.5$ hours (search times are constant).
 Observe in the figure that the k-regular system is in fact better than the irregular graphs and that the performance of the latter deteriorates as $Var[k_i]$ increases.
 For s = 0.1 (6 minutes), the k-regular graph offers π lower than Chord's by a factor of 10 and lower than that in G(n, p) by a factor of 190.
-Furthermore, the heavy-tailed P2P system in the figure exhibits the same poor performance regardless of the search time s and allows users to become isolated $10^2 - 10^6$ times more frequently than in the optimal case, all of which is caused by 37% of the users having degree 3 or less.
+Furthermore, the P2P system with a heavy-tailed degree distribution in the figure exhibits the same poor performance regardless of the search time s and allows users to become isolated $10^2 - 10^6$ times more frequently than in the optimal case, all of which is caused by 37% of the users having degree 3 or less.